 As of 1st October 2012 winter tires for cars are mandatory in winter conditions (black ice, packed snow, slush, ice sheets or frost).
 With the exception of parked vehicles on public roads, these rules apply to all drivers.

-In Germany, winter tires are mandatory in case of black ice, packed snow, slush, glaze and slippery frost.
+The German regulation doesn’t indicate a minimal temperature or a determined period when the vehicles shall be fitted with winter tires.
+Drivers must adapt the tires to the weather conditions.
+Winter tires are mandatory in case of black ice, packed snow, slush, glaze and slippery frost.

 In Czech Republic, winter tires are mandatory with regard to weather conditions.